Truck Driver Resume Examples and Templates for 2023

 Transported Unloaded

 Once you finish your resume, it’s time to start thinking about your cover letter.
-The cover letter allows you to expand on specific career highlights and explain why you want to work for this company.
-Truck driver cover letters should be short and focus on meeting the employer’s needs.
+Truck driver cover letters should focus on the employer’s needs.
+Try to expand on relevant highlights from your resume and explain why the company or organization appeals to you.

 Jacob Meade headshot